Keiji Muto: 2019–2023

 Muto, in his Great Muta persona, was the last entrant in the Honor Rumble at the G1 Supercard Show on April 6, 2019.
 This marked his first appearance for the promotion in 5 years.
-On February 19, 2020 Muto made an appearance at the Tiger Hattori Retirement Show, appearing alongside fellow NJPW alumni Riki Choshu, The Great Kabuki, and Hiroshi Hase.
+On February 19, 2020, Muto made an appearance at the Tiger Hattori Retirement Show, appearing alongside fellow NJPW alumni Riki Choshu, The Great Kabuki, and Hiroshi Hase.

 On January 8, 2022, at Wrestle Kingdom 16, Muto teamed with Kaito Kiyomiya in a losing effort against Kazuchika Okada and Hiroshi Tanahashi during the event's main event match.
 On November 20, Muto, in his Great Muta persona, competed in his penultimate NJPW match at the Historic X-Over event.
 At the event, Muta teamed with Chaos (Kazuchika Okada and Toru Yano) to defeat United Empire (Great-O-Khan, Jeff Cobb, and Aaron Henare).
 On January 4, 2023, at Wrestle Kingdom 17 night 1, Muto competed in his final NJPW match, teaming with Hiroshi Tanahashi and Shota Umino to defeat Los Ingobernables de Japon (Tetsuya Naito, Sanada and Bushi).
-Muto appeared at night 2 of Wrestle Kingdom 17, challenging Natio to a retirement match as part of Noah's Keiji Muto Grand Final Pro-Wrestling "Last-Love" event.
+Muto appeared at night 2 of Wrestle Kingdom 17, challenging Naito to a retirement match as part of Noah's Keiji Muto Grand Final Pro-Wrestling "Last-Love" event.

-Total Nonstop Action Wrestling/Impact Wrestling (2007, 2009, 2014–2015, 2019)
+Total Nonstop Action Wrestling (2007, 2009)

 In 2007, while Muto was in Orlando, Florida, in order to establish a working agreement between All Japan and Total Nonstop Action Wrestling (TNA), he made an appearance for the company, under his Great Muta gimmick, at the Destination X pay-per-view, in a segment with Christian Cage.
 In February 2009 Muto was featured in multiple interview segments, taped in Japan, where he spoke of his student Akira Raijin, who had just begun working for TNA.